jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 A new Dispatcher instance (from the Flux library) is created and exported.
 This implements the `dispatch` function to accept an Action and pass it to **all** callbacks.
 It's the Stores which register these callbacks with the Dispatcher.

-*Since the Dispatcher implementation is behind the scenes here's a [link to the source](https://github.com/facebook/flux/blob/master/src/Dispatcher.js#L181).*
+*Since the Dispatcher implementation is hidden, here's a [link to the source](https://github.com/facebook/flux/blob/master/src/Dispatcher.js#L181).*

 ---